SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Speedway Express was then also able to benefit from the quantity of freight moving to these particular enterprises, as well as all the other general merchandise that was being directed to the ever increasing and developing Maritime provinces.
 At the time Speedway Express entered into advertising agreements with Brooke Bond, T S Simms, Crosby Molasses and McAvity Vale, several trailer units were painted in the colors of those companies, with their respective logos prominently displayed, the trailer units became rolling billboards as Murray labeled them.

-In Montreal, the warehouse and loading area was so small ( compared the space in St John) when the trucks began arriving at night, there was no room to move, there was little space to park on Park Ave, the trucks had to circle the block until a place at the loading dock could be freed.
+In Montreal, the warehouse and loading area was so small (compared the space in St John) when the trucks began arriving at night, there was no room to move, there was little space to park on Park Ave, the trucks had to circle the block until a place at the loading dock could be freed.
 This averted getting tickets for blocking the road, while they waited for a free door.
 In the winter months, the trucks were parked down at the end of the street and sent for as the doors were available.
 As much as possible Speedway preloaded their few trailer units, and then topped them off with the freight picked up with the city trucks.

-The warehouse on Park Ave was built before the concept of palletized shipments, all merchandise was hand bombed off the trucks and into the trailers, and off the trailers on to the trucks.
-Heavy stuff was moved with the use of a Johnny Bar, and brute force," heave and shove".
-Long crates were moved using pieces of cut pipes as rollers, hand trucks were in great evidence, as were platforms ( they had two wheels in the back and two fixed land supports in the front, they were moved with a little two-wheeled dolley or horse ).
+Long crates were moved using pieces of cut pipes as rollers, hand trucks were in great evidence, as were platforms ( they had two wheels in the back and two fixed land supports in the front, they were moved with a little two-wheeled dolley or horse).
 The warehouse floor was unable to support the weight of a tow-motor ,so even once they became a more useful tool in the trucking industry, Speedway was unable to take advantage of them, palletized freight was then moved around using a jigger ( a pallet truck).
-When they were obliged to off load the lighter freight, that was piled to the front of the trailer, unit rollers were employed, and were passed along on top of the bottom freight as one advanced towards the front of the trailer ( we must remember that most of the unites were from 33ft to 38ft long not like the 53 footers we have today)
+When they were obliged to off load the lighter freight, that was piled to the front of the trailer, unit rollers were employed, and were passed along on top of the bottom freight as one advanced towards the front of the trailer (we must remember that most of the unites were from 33ft to 38ft long not like the 53 footers we have today)

-almost across the street from Jarry Park, where the Montreal Expos first began to play baseball ) A need for more funding brought the boys into contact with Mr. Parker, a well known financier in the Maritimes who joined as an executives of the company in 1956, Mr. Parker remained a silent partner until he was bought out in 1966.
+A need for more funding brought the boys into contact with Mr. Parker, a well known financier in the Maritimes who joined as an executives of the company in 1956, Mr. Parker remained a silent partner until he was bought out in 1966.

 Records show that by 1955 the company had attained a gross revenue of some $329,000.00 and were operating a fleet of 21 Units.
 A new warehouse had been acquired in St. John West at 314 Molson Ave., four loading dock doors and a large four door garage for maintenance of the fleet.

-st John term
+John term

 In 1957 it was decided that the time consuming reloading and separating of goods at St. John was costing money, so Dick Cook was asked to become manager of a separate Moncton warehouse, a couple of doors were rented from Eastern Transport to whom most of the Nova Scotia freight was transferred in any case.
 In Montreal the freight destined for the Moncton area, and Nova Scotia was then loaded in trailers for Moncton N .
 B.